sdgilley/learn-tools/README.md

 Scripts to help maintain code references in Azure docs.

-* See [README.md](GitHub/README.md) in the GitHub folder for more information on how to use these scripts.
+* See [README.md](GitHub/README.md) in the GitHub folder for more details on these scripts.
-* See [Maintain code snippets in Azure docs](code-snippets.md) for more information on how to use these scripts.
+* See [Maintain code snippets in Azure docs](code-snippets.md) for more information on how to use the scripts in our daily and weekly maintenance tasks.

 ## Other repos